TeliaSoneraNorge/styleguide/README.md

 2. Build the library: `npm run icons`.
 Note that the original icons are _optimized and moved_ from the _drop here_ folder.
 The files that cannot be processed successfully remain in the _drop folder_

-3. Check that the new optimized version of the icons look as expected in _styleguide-web_.

-4. Run `npm run build`, `npm run storybook` and check [http://localhost:3000/#/image-assets](http://localhost:3000/#/image-assets) )
+3. Run `npm run build`, `npm run storybook` and check if your icon appears here: [http://localhost:6006/?path=/docs/component-library-atoms-icon--default](http://localhost:6006/?path=/docs/component-library-atoms-icon--default)

 ## Consuming the local, development styleguide in other local web apps